Assistant Directors

 What experience do your ADs have?

-Our AD roster includes professionals with credits on major European co-productions, Belgian features, and international commercials shot across Brussels, Antwerp, and Bruges.
-Many have experience with both Flemish and Francophone productions.
+Our AD roster has pros with credits on major European co-productions, Belgian features, and global commercials shot across Brussels, Antwerp, and Bruges.
+Many have experience with both Flemish and Francophone shoots.

 Need an AD Team?